originalnicodr/originalnicodr.github.io/site/collections/_posts/blog/2023-02-06-how-to-create-and-host-your-own-portfolio-for-free.markdown

 You will probably also want to download [GitHub Desktop](https://desktop.github.com/) and clone (it's like downloading for repositories) the new repository you created.
 After doing so copy all the contents of the Jekyll theme you picked and paste them into the new repository folder that you just cloned.

 Before doing anything else you will want to install all the plugins the theme is using to test that we can build the site locally (and therefore test any change locally before putting it online).
-To do that, open the cmd in windows (or equivalent on Linux and Mac), go to your repository folder (you can simply type `cmd` in the window explorer when you are inside the site folder, on the path bar on top), and run the `bundle install` command.
+To do that, open the cmd in windows (or equivalent on Linux and Mac), go to your repository folder (you can simply type `cmd` in the window explorer when you are inside the site folder, on the file path bar on top), and run the `bundle install` command.
 When the command finishes executing, "turn on" the site with the command `bundle exec jekyll serve` and go to the server address written in the console (which is usually 127.0.0.1:4000) on your favorite web browser.
 And boom, you should be able to see the site.

 Be aware that there is a chance you will get some errors when trying to run `bundle install` on the theme you downloaded (especially if you are on Windows).
 Just don't edit any of the theme files and try to google the errors you are getting.
 Chances are the problem is in your machine.
 I know it's frustrating but you will have to power through it.